 Within the Office of Multicultural Affairs are two administrative positions ─the Assistant Vice-President for Student Affairs and Multicultural Affairs and the Director of Multicultural Affairs/International Student Counselor.
-The AVP for Student Affairs and Multicultural Affairs has oversight of several offices in the Division of Student Affairs including the Office of Multicultural Affairs, the Office of Student Engagement, the Career Development Center and co-supervises the Student Life Coordinator.
+The AVP for Student Affairs and Multicultural Affairs has oversight of several offices in the Division of Student Affairs including the Office of Multicultural Affairs, the Office of Student Engagement, the Career Development Center and co-supervises the Assistant Dean of Students.
 Additional responsibilities include but are not limited to serving as Chair of the Multicultural Advisory Board, Co-Chair- Service Learning Committee, Chair– Campus Culture Committee, developing community partnerships and diversity workshops.
-The Director of Multicultural Affairs/International Student Counselor coordinates monthly programs for Black History Month, Women’s History Month, Hispanic/Latino Heritage Month, LGBT, Native American, and Asian American, provides support to degree-seeking international students as the Designated Primary School Official and Responsible Officer, serves as on the planning committee for the Guatemala Service Learning trip, and advises BellarM.E.N.
+The Director of Multicultural Affairs/International Student Counselor coordinates monthly programs for Black History Month, Women’s History Month, Hispanic/Latino Heritage Month, LGBTQ, and provides support to degree-seeking international students as the Designated Primary School Official and Responsible Officer.

 Educational programs are offered on a monthly basis to ensure students have ample opportunities to engage in endeavors throughout their undergraduate and graduate experiences that encourage an examination of various dimensions of diversity.
 Co-curricular activities such as speakers, documentaries, and plays require students to think reflectively and deeply about their opinions and worldviews, thereby increasing the likelihood that they will develop the requisite skills needed to exist in an interdependent and global community.